-In terms of then, you know whether it’s buy and hold, renovate, pull out equity, it really then just depends on what strategy and also what you lack in resources.
+In terms of then, you know whether it’s bought and hold, renovate, pull out equity, it really then just depends on what strategy and also what you lack in resources.
 And we can probably chat about it in a little bit more detail later, but in investing there’s only two resources that investors use; one is, how much equity, how much savings that you have, and the other is how much servicing, how much borrowing capacity the banks will allow you.
 So whichever resource that you have is limiting, then spend all your time tackling that.
 So there were times when I was purely a buy, renovate, pull out equity, move on to the next one, investor.
-There were other times where I was purely buy and hold, but looking for very good rental returns.
+There were other times where I purely bought and hold, but looking for very good rental returns.
 So I would say across the board, yes, absolutely buy and hold, but the strategy within that evolves over time depending on what your limit in resources is.

 As a young Chinese migrant, Xia quickly grew accustomed to the Australian lifestyle, and even fell in love with one of our favorite sports; touch football.